-Once the most famous architect of his day, Ralph Adams Cram designed many churches (mostly Episcopal), schools and libraries in New England.
+Once the most famous architect of his day, Ralph Adams Cram designed many churches, schools and libraries throughout New England.
 He also planned much of Princeton University, the U.S. Military Academy at West Point and the great cathedral St. John the Divine in New York City.

 Ralph Adams Cram